 2. Water Heaters

 The more people in your house, the more energy this appliance uses.
-Hot showers, laundry loads, and more frequent use of the dishwasher will drive up that bill in a hot minute.
+Hot showers, laundry loads, and more frequent dishwasher use will drive up that bill in a hot minute.

 3. Washers and Dryers

 Just as with the water heater, running many loads of laundry wastes a substantial amount of hot water.
 Granted, you can’t choose not to do laundry, but you can skip doing small loads and wait until you have enough clothes to wash together or stop using hot water for all your loads.

 Raise your hand if you leave lights on around the house when you don’t need them.
 Now multiply the times you do that by the number of people in your family.
 Make it a habit to shut off lights when you leave a room.
 It’s good for your pocket and for the environment.

 8 Ways to Lower Your Energy Bill

 1. Conduct a home energy audit

 Doing an energy audit is a surefire way to find out whether there’s anything you can do around the house to make it more energy-efficient, such as sealing leaky windows, installing additional insulation, and inspecting air vents, furnaces, and air filters.
 You can do it on your own, or you could have a professional do it for you.

 2. Do laundry with cold water